rocky-linux/documentation/docs/books/nvchad/custom/custom_folder.md

 !!! warning

     With the release of version 2.0 of NvChad the custom configuration proposed in this guide is no longer compatible and indeed would break the configuration.
-Pending the necessary changes we caution against **not applying** the instructions contained here on a version 2.0 installation.
+Pending the necessary changes we caution **against applying** the instructions contained here on a version 2.0 installation.

 NvChad uses `git` for updates.
 This implies that at every update, part or the whole configuration is overwritten by new commits.
 Consequently it would be useless to make customizations within the default configuration.